This kind of inner work requires a clear intention.

-We are facing previously hidden parts of ourself asks us to look at our personal integrity and courage.
-The opportunity we are given is to do the difficult work of rebalancing, cleansing beliefs that no longer serve us to learn more about our true, authentic selves.
+You will face new aspects of yourself, some amazingly beautiful and others uncomfortable.
+This will require you to look at yourself with integrity and courage.
+The opportunity you are given is to do the difficult work of rebalancing, cleansing beliefs that no longer serve, to learn more about your true, authentic self.

-Approach this work with focus, sincerity and dedication by journaling your intentions prior to the retreat.
+Approach this work with focus, sincerity and dedication by taking good care of yourself, following the preparation guide and journaling your intentions prior to the retreat.

 - You MUST report your health status to the medicine facilitator.